ssha-org/ssha_web/content/networks/politics.md

 The submission deadline is February 16, 2020; submissions can be made via the following link: http://ssha2020.ssha.org/.
 Works that align with the 2020 conference theme -- <i>Politics, Society, and the Economy: the Past and Today</i> -- are particularly welcome.
 This year the network is also interested in works on the following topics:

-- democracy & party politics
+- democracy & party politics, especially pertaining to the 2020 US election year
+- sovereignty, secession & home rule
+- urban, local & state-level politics & political institutions
-- politics, gender/sexuality & race/ethnicity
+- politics of gender/sexuality, race/ethnicity & religion
 - populism & comparative populisms
+- polarization & extremism
-- science/anti-science, expertise & politics
+- science/anti-science, expertise & politics, including environmental politics
+- polling/pollsters, consultants & strategists
-- polling & political communication
+- technology, digital media & political communication
 - politics of health & medicine, especially related to epidemics
 - politics of international trade
-- inter- and trans-national politics, especially the European-American relationship
-- regime change & revolutions

 ### Network Representatives